barahona-research-group/severability/README.md

 # severability
-Code for the severability community quality function
+Code for the severability component quality function